BeardScript/history-actions/README.md

 ### The *action.undo()* method

-Here is where you define the the mutation that reverses whatever whas done in the do() method.
+Here is where you define the the mutation that reverses whatever was done in the do() method.

 CAUTION: you shouldn't use this method in your code. use historyManager.undo() instead.